 - When the wild rabbit has become accustomed to being near you, speak to them in a gentle, friendly tone.
 To be sure, let them smell you.

 - If you have other pets at home, such as dogs or cats, avoid approaching a wild rabbit that smells like them.
 Wild rabbits are prey for dogs and cats; therefore, if you smell like one, a wild rabbit will be wary of approaching you.

 - Sit down on the ground and don’t try to make any sudden movements.
 The wild rabbit will feel less threatened if its height is reduced.
 Allow your rabbit to sniff your hand before gently massaging its head and back.

 Like other rabbits, wild rabbits are prey animals.
 However, compared to domesticated rabbits, they live in a hostile environment.
 As a result, they are exceedingly careful, alert, and occasionally dangerous.

 - Wild rabbits have a greyish-brown coat with a speck of white on the underside of their tail.

 - They are smaller, ranging roughly 30- 40 cm in length.

 - These rabbits can weigh anything from 1.5 to 2 kg.

 - Their lifespan is usually between nine and ten years.
 This, however, is contingent on the hostile nature of the environment in which they live.

 The environment has such an effect on them that they become highly unpredictable.
-If they see you as a predator, they will strike without hesitation.
+For example, they will strike without hesitation if they see you as a predator.
 That is why they must be handled with prudence.